Imogen Boddy

 Imogen Boddy, also known as Imo (born 1999), is a British ultra marathon runner.
-She is the world record holder as the youngest female to have run the length of the UK at the age of 22 and the fastest female globally to have completed the UK's National Three Peak challenge on foot.
+She broke the world record holder as the youngest female to have run the length of the UK at the age of 22 and the fastest female globally to have completed the UK's National Three Peak challenge on foot at the age of 24.

 Career history

 Boddy was born in Malton, Yorkshire, England.
 She attended Sedbergh School, a public school in the town of Sedbergh, Cumbria, North West England, famous for its sports tradition.
 Many Old Sedberghians have national caps and international tournament experience or have represented the school at national level competitions in various disciplines.
 While attending Sedbergh School as an Upper Sixth pupil, Boddy also created "The Boddy Challenge".
 The triathlon event consists of a 6 miles swim in Lake Windermere, followed by a marathon around the lake and a 20 miles cycle back to Sedbergh from Windermere.